Canonically consistent quantum master equation for proton-transfer reactions: Results and Discussion

-Fig.~\ref{fig:pop_error} illustrates the population errors as a function of the coupling strength $\gamma$, ranging from 0.1 to unity, for Redfield, CCQME, and HEOM dynamics shown in Fig.~\ref{FIG1}.
-The errors are computed as time averages up to \(2.5\)~ps.
-From the red dashed curve, one can observe that the time–averaged error between the Redfield and the exact HEOM approach grows almost linearly as \(\gamma\) varies, so that it starts from a small error at \(\gamma=0.1\) and goes up steadily, reaching around six percent at \(\gamma=1.0\).
+From the red dashed curve in Fig.~\ref{fig:pop_error}, one can observe that the time–averaged error between the Redfield and the exact HEOM approach grows almost linearly as \(\gamma\) varies, reaching around six percent at \(\gamma=1.0\).
 This reflects that the traditional Redfield master equation is justifiable only in the weak–coupling limit and becomes less reliable as the system–bath interaction strengthens.
 The blue curve compares CCQME with HEOM.
 For couplings, \(\gamma \lesssim 0.6\), the CCQME error stays below 1.5 percent and even reaches a minimum around \(\gamma \approx 0.4\text{--}0.5\), where the CCQME and HEOM ground–state populations are almost identical.
 For couplings, \(\gamma \gtrsim 0.6\), the CCQME error begins to grow significantly.
 This means that higher–order corrections would be required in this regime.
 Nevertheless, even in this coupling regime, the CCQME shows results closer to HEOM than those obtained with the Redfield equation.
-The purple dash-dotted curve grows strongly with $\gamma$, indicating that the two master-equation predictions increasingly diverge as coupling strength increases, mainly due to their different steady-state targets (regular vs mean-force Gibbs).
+The purple dash-dotted curve \blue{compares Redfield and CCQME and} grows strongly with $\gamma$, indicating that the two master-equation predictions increasingly diverge as coupling strength increases, mainly due to their different steady-state targets (regular vs. mean-force Gibbs). \blue{In passing we note that a classification of coupling regimes based on population errors is somewhat arbitrary, and other criteria such as linewidths (see above) or relaxation times (see below) can be helpful. }